 The Housing Minister has written to all social housing residents in England.
 See a copy of the letter.

 The Green Man is our base and an important community space for many of our residents.
-We are pleased to announce that in line with the Government's coronavirus guidance, The Green Man is currently closed to the public and all of our in-person resident events and drop-in sessions have been postponed.
+We are pleased to announce that in line with the Government's coronavirus guidance, The Green Man is now open again.

 This is a worrying time for many of us.
 We’re here to help.